Kill-JoyCoder/Drohis-in-adobe/Task-1A/README.md

 - PyMuPDF: extracts PDF metadata to get text size
 - glob: to recognise all pdf files present in Task-1A/input
 - json: for relevant output json format
+- os: reading into a pdf and writing out the json